-- Lack of interest in sex

-- Pale skin
+- Pale or yellowish skin

-- A ringing noise in your ears
+- Cold hands and feet

 - You may crave odd things to eat.
 This could be ice, clay, cardboard, raw starch or foods that crunch.
 This is called pica.

 Causes and Risk Factors

 Some HIV meds, such as AZT, raise the risk of anemia.
 An infection can kill red blood cells.
 It can change how many red blood cells the body makes.